pwnd2e/Fugu15/README.md

 - `r64/r32/r16/r8 <address>`: Read a 64/32/16/8 bit integer at the given kernel address.
 Add the `@S` suffix to slide the given address or `@P` to read from a physical address.
 - `w64/w32/w16/w8 <address> <value>`: Write the given 64/32/16/8 bit integer to the given kernel address.
 Also supports the suffixes described above and additionally `@PPL` to write to a PPL protected address (see `krwhelp`).
 - `kcall <address> <up to 8 arguments>`: Call the kernel function at the given address, passing up to 8 64-Bit integer arguments.
-- `tcload <path to TrustCache>`: Load the given TrustCache into the kernel
+- `tcload`: Regenerate the TrustCache

 # Procursus Bootstrap and Sileo
 Fugu15 also ships with the procursus bootstrap and Sileo.
 Run the `bootstrap` command in iDownload to install both.
 Afterwards, you might have to respring to force Sileo to show up on the Home Screen (`uicache -r`).

-Procursus is installed into the `/private/preboot/jb` directory and `/var/jb` is a symlink to it.
+Procursus is installed into the `/private/preboot/<uuid>/jb` directory and `/var/jb` is a symlink to it.

 # Known Issues/Bugs
 1. If oobPCI (the process exploiting the kernel) exits, the system might be left in an inconsistent state and panic at some point.
 This usually occurs about 5 seconds after running the `exit_full` command in iDownload.